electrocucaracha/krd/docs/src/benchmark_ingress.rst

 .. note::

-   The following results were obtained running `k6`_ tool using 500 virtual users connecting to 10 NGINX webservers during 1 minute.
-These are the 95 percentile value of the results collected by the tool.
+   These results were obtained by running the `k6`_ tool with 500 virtual users connecting to 10 NGINX web servers over a 1-minute period.
+The reported values represent the 95th percentile of the collected data.

 .. _k6: https://k6.io/